daguenther/Z2A/Procedures/Administration.md

 Certain guidelines and proceduers must be in place for proper computer use.

-Problem: students are left to exercise their flesh nature over the internet without regulation.
+Problem: students are left to exercise their evil nature over the internet without regulation.
+Solution: